Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Experiments

-\myparagraph{Detailed analyses} As discussed above, we further evaluate by our usual protocol of taking the average metrics over all predictions (which is used on Matterport and Replica in Sec.~\ref{sec:exp_mp3d_replica}), to measure how well the model does on average from a single input view.
-Apart from metrics over the entire image, we would also like to analyze how well each model does on rendering regions seen in the input view vs. invisible regions (where things must be imagined).
-However, we cannot compute the exact visibility map as there are no ground-truth geometry annotations on the RealEstate10K dataset.
-To get an approximation, we evaluate on the central $\frac{W_{im}}{2} \times \frac{H_{im}}{2} = 128 \times 128$ crop of the target image (\textbf{Center}, which is nearly always visible) and the rest of the image (\textbf{Peripheral}, containing most of the invisible regions).

-These detailed comparisons are shown in Table~\ref{tab:realestate10k_details}.
-It can be seen that our method achieves the highest performance on both the center regions (which are mostly visible) and the peripheral regions, outperforms the previous single-view based approaches by a large margin.
+\myparagraph{Results} We follow the evaluation protocol of \cite{wiles2020synsin} on RealEstate10K, with results\footnote{To compare with StereoMag \cite{zhou2018stereo} that uses two input views, in the evaluation protocol of SynSin \cite{wiles2020synsin} on RealEstate10K, the best metrics of two separate predictions based on each view were reported for single-view methods.
+We follow this evaluation protocol for consistency with \cite{wiles2020synsin} on RealEstate10K in Table~\ref{tab:realestate10k} and \ref{tab:realestate10k_details}.
+We also report averaged metrics over all predictions in supplemental, where the trends are consistent.} shown in Table~\ref{tab:realestate10k}.
+It can be seen that our method achieves the highest performance, outperforming previous approaches by a noticeable margin.
+Besides, a higher resolution $65 \times 65$ mesh gives a further performance boost.
 Figure~\ref{fig:vis_realestate10k} shows predicted novel views on this dataset.
 In addition, we visualize the pixel-wise squared error map on the prediction from our method and SynSin \cite{wiles2020synsin} in Figure~\ref{fig:vis_realestate10k_psnr}, where our method paints objects at more precise locations compared to SynSin, resulting in higher PSNR and better quality.

+\myparagraph{Ablations} Since our model relies on deforming a mesh sheet, we first analyze the impact of geometric regularization on the mesh deformation.
+In Table~\ref{tab:realestate10k_details}, line 2 to 4 vary the weight of the mesh Laplacian regularization term $L_m$ from its default value $10^{-4}$.
+Comparing these variants to line 1, a higher regularization ($10^{-3}$, line 4) restricts the model's capacity to precisely fit the scene geometry and hence hurts the performance.
+Meanwhile, there is only a smaller drop when decreasing this regularization weight to $10^{-5}$ or even zero, suggesting that our differentiable rendering pipeline provides robust wrapping of the mesh onto the scene.

+We further study the impact of mesh resolution $W_{m} \times H_{m}$ in line 5 to 8.
+As expected, higher mesh resolution allows fitting more fine-grained scene details and gives higher view synthesis performance, with the final $65\times 65$ mesh giving the best performance.
+In addition, we find that with enough mesh resolution (such as $65\times 65$), one can restrict the grid offset in Eqn.~\ref{eqn:offset_x} and \ref{eqn:offset_y} to zero and only use the predicted depth in Eqn.~\ref{eqn:depth} to deform the mesh, which gives only $-0.13$ PSNR drop (however, the grid offset makes a larger difference in lower-resolution meshes such as Figure~\ref{fig:method}).